kripi-png/AdvancedAppDev_reservation_backend/README.md

 2.2.1 Navigate to `/src/main/resources`

 2.2.2 Run the following commands
+- Note: OpenSSL does not work natively on Windows.
+Consider using Windows Subsystem for Linux (WSL) to run these commands.
+If you haven't set up WSL, you can follow [these instructions](https://learn.microsoft.com/en-us/windows/wsl/install) to install and configure it on your Windows machine.
 ```sh
 openssl genrsa -out app.key 2048
 openssl rsa -in app.key -pubout -outform PEM -out app.pub